NIKHIL-MAHAJAN25/HealthInfinity-Assignment/README.md

 - Background Processing: I wrapped the data generation loop in viewModelScope.launch(Dispatchers.Default).
 This ensures that the random number generation and the moving average calculations happen on a background thread, not the main UI thread.

 - State Updates: I used StateFlow.update { } to modify the list.
 This function is thread-safe, so I don't run into issues where the UI tries to read the list at the exact same moment the background thread is writing to it.

+## Question 2 - Memory Management
+As we know the numbers keep on generating indefinitely , the list of data points could grow infinitely and the app could crash.
+To prevent this i used a fixed size buffer
+- I set a limit of 300 points (which equals 30 seconds of data at 100 ms intervals)
+- If the list exceeds 300, the oldest point at index 0 is removed
+- This ensures memory usage stays constant